Photo of the ruins of the library at Ephesus.

 Geo-Logos with Samantha Corcoran4 days ago

-πŸ”— We’re in Chapter 2 of Reading the Bible with Rabbi Jesus.
-Read along with us! https://ourrabbijesus.com/books/reading-bible-rabbi-jesus/
+🔗 We’re learning about “How the Bible Thinks” in Chapter 5 of Reading the Bible with Rabbi Jesus: https://buff.ly/AC2kTtG

 Geo-Logos with Samantha Corcoran